deshartman/AgentPay/module/README.md

 ## Server Setup

 To use the library, you need to provide config back to the client via a server url, where the configuration can be pulled from in the below format.
+This version uses Twilio Functions to host all the required middleware server functions the NPM will use.
+Please clone the https://github.com/deshartman/AgentPay repo "client_server" branch and deploy to your Twilio Functions environment.

+_NB: DO NOT USE THE main BRANCH._

 ```
     const config = {